CVO-Org/ron/readme.md

 - It needs to be night time between sunset and sunrise.
 **Further Checks**
 - All players need to be within a certain range to the Initiator
-- Minimum Distance to nearby Enemies
+- Outside of Minimum Distance to nearby Enemies
-- Minimum Distance to nearby Villages
+- Outside of Minimum Distance to nearby Villages
 - No player has been under fire (suppressed) for a certain amount of time

 ## Dependencies
 ### DLC